Cyclopaedia Chapter Seventeen: The Outage

 This celebratory behavior was initially seen as an unfortunate anomaly.
 But the second, then third night of it caused public scandal.
 And there was nothing the Council of the Cyclopaedia disliked more than scandal.
 The Cyclopaedia was supposed to be an inscrutable, silent monolith of pure information without human stain.
 There was an emergency meeting, tense, recriminatory, where the consensus was that they had to procure more fuel for the Electric backups.
 More importantly, they agreed, they needed to vent their full rage at the Ministry Of Internals who ran the municipal Electric, which showed no indication of returning.

-There had never been an outage like this.
 Some of the oldest staff in the Cyclopaedia had started as children, called 'runners', who once navigated the stacks, retrieving entries and materials—they remembered a time before Electric, and now they were sought for their ancient expertise.
 Lanterns were discovered in long forgotten storage rooms.
 The elevators once manually powered by ropes and gears had years ago been converted to Electric.
 They considered stripping the wiring to return these and other machines to manual operation.
 Old things were dusted off.

 On the fourth day of the outage there was a sense of impassioned retreat at the Cyclopaedia—that Electric had never been very good to begin with and that within a week they could dispense with it entirely.
 Other casualties were the Electric sorters, machines that flipped through the thousands of cards that often made up a topic, the resulting cross-referencing requiring similar labor.
 Of course this also used to be done by hand.
 It would have to be done by hand once again.
 The 'sorters', like the 'runners', were chosen for their physical abilities rather than intellectual prowess.
 People with nimble fingers and quick eyes were sought out from the existing workforce.
 There was something satisfying about the work, the contact with the paper, the bodily effort exerted to seek and retrieve.
 It was, however, slower.
 For agencies and researchers that relied on the Cyclopaedia this would mean a backlog.
 The decreased rate at which information flowed would throttle every avenue, every channel.
 To the Council this was, at least openly, unacceptable.
 However, in the top floor of the Administration complex that looked out over the rooftops of the Capital, it was argued that slow was better than nothing.
 If Electric wasn't reliable, and they had to face recurring outages, they would routinely be rolling back to old methods, they would have to ingrain the old ways into everything that happened in the Cyclopaedia.
 This was contrary to years of research and planning that anticipated an almost completely new Cyclopaedia—one using the latest advancements, technology that was being developed in expensive laboratories by talented expertise.
 To the Council of the Cyclopaedia, this sudden, physical reality of systems reliant on one another was sobering.
 To the technologists who'd made careers out of Electric, it was terrifying.